Worktrees Reference

 In the TUI, enable the Worktree checkbox to create a new branch and worktree.
 By default, the worktree name is derived from the session title.
 Press Ctrl+P on the Worktree field to set an explicit Name, attach to an existing branch, pick a Base branch the new branch is based on (defaults to the repo default), or configure extra repos.
 Ctrl+P on the Base field opens a branch picker over local and remote-tracking branches.

-The web dashboard’s new-session wizard exposes the same control under an “Advanced” disclosure beneath the worktree name input; it shows a typeahead populated from local + remote branches via GET /api/git/branches?include_remote=true.
-The same step also exposes an “Attach to existing branch” toggle that flips the request from “create new branch” to “attach to whichever branch is named” — when on, the server re-uses any existing worktree for that branch and otherwise checks the branch out into a new worktree.
+The web dashboard’s new-session wizard folds the worktree controls behind the single “More options” disclosure, leaving only the project picker, session title, and agent choice visible by default.
+Inside More options, a “Base branch” disclosure beneath the worktree name input shows a typeahead populated from local + remote branches via GET /api/git/branches?include_remote=true.
+The same section also exposes an “Attach to existing branch” toggle that flips the request from “create new branch” to “attach to whichever branch is named”: when on, the server re-uses any existing worktree for that branch and otherwise checks the branch out into a new worktree.
 Mirrors the TUI / CLI behavior (CLI: omit -b).
-See #969.
+See #969 and #1514.

 Configuration